nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 1.2.
 Design Philosophy, Design Constraints, and Layering Model

-The circuit padding framework is meant to provide one layer in a layered system of interchagable components.
+The circuit padding framework is meant to provide one layer in a layered system of interchangeable components.
 Because it operates at the Tor circuit layer, it deals only with the inter-packet timings and quantity of cells sent on a circuit.
 This means that it does not deal with packet sizes, or ways that the Tor protocol might be recognized on the wire.